-P: Hum Biol 310 or Biology 303 with at least a C grade
+P: Biology 307 or Hum Biol 310 or Biology 410 with at least a C grade Spring Even.

-Spring Even.

 HUM BIOL 427.
 Cancer Biology Laboratory.
 1 Credit.

 In this inquiry-based laboratory course, students will use molecular and cellular techniques to conduct research projects that examine the hallmark characteristics of cancer cells.